radekstepan/blad/README.md

 If a `/src/site/layout.eco` file is found, it will be used as a wrapping template around individual templates.
 The key `page` populated with the individual template is passed to it.

+### Additions file

+One can save a file in `src/types/additions.coffee` that exports an object.
+Then, this file can be included from within a Presenter.
+This way, you can re-use common functionality across types.

 ## Caching

 Sometimes new data may be fetched from within the Presenter and one would like to cache these for say a day.
 The following shows a workflow from within the Presneter's `render()` function.